Category: Flatbread Blog and News

 According to the traditions, the preparation was a ritual of every family.
 The blending dough was a duty of the elder woman of the family and the preparation of it started with the rising of the Sun.
 Firstly they made the fire, then prayed and started making it.
 The process accompanied by nice conversations, songs, and jokes.

 Want to know what is the tastiest Armenian sandwich?
 Of course, it is being made form Lavash, salty tasty cheese, greens, often meats.
 And the morning breakfast is ready.
+Our Stone Lavash has the perfect hearty texture for breakfast sandwiches, while Markook Thinnest creates delicate, easy-to-fold wraps.
 The taste you will remember forever because newly baked bread and the natural cheese with greens make the perfect combination.

 Want to know what dish is impossible to imagine without this flatbread?
 Definitely Armenian Khash!
 For this dish, we dry the lists of bread beforehand and serve it with the dish.
 Then we add pour the dried parts into the Khash adding garlic and salt.
 That’s it!
 Khash is ready!